It’s been a tough few weeks around here.

 It’s hard to accept that life goes on after death.
 But as doggies know so well, life is meant to be lived.
 If you work at home as I do, it’s particularly lonely all of a sudden.

 Find excuses to get outside.
 If you normally walked your pet, don’t give up that daily dose of physical activity.
-Find a friend who needs to get out too, or neighbors dog who needs to walk.
+Find a friend or loved one who needs to get out too, or a neighbor’s dog who needs to walk.